 Possible professional error

 Lawyers are only human - if only they knew it.
 Many believe that they must be perfect and can agonise over possible mistakes for months before seeking help.
 There is a difference between a real error that amounts to professional negligence and a judgment call that went wrong.
 If you believe that your failure amounted to negligence, seek help immediately from a lawyer experienced in professional discipline matters.
 You may also have an obligation to report the issue to your insurer.
 If you are worried about a judgement call, talk to a colleague about it.
-Our Bar Care Panel might be able to help.
 Finally, remember that all lawyers are under a statutory duty to submit a report to the Law Society if they have reasonable grounds to suspect another lawyer has engaged in misconduct.
 They can also report unsatisfactory conduct.